 The Carneros AVA includes parts of Napa and Sonoma counties and sits north of the San Pablo Bay.
 Cool fog and bay breezes make for a cooler and more moderate climate than northern Napa and Sonoma.
 This climate creates a longer growing season perfect for our Pinot Noir; lending crisp acidity, tight structure and spicy berry fruit to this delicious wine.

 The Paso Robles AVA is located in San Luis Obispo County half way between Los Angeles and San Francisco along California’s Central Coast.
 With day-to-night temperature swings greater than any other appellation in California, Paso Robles is a unique wine region with distinct microclimates, diverse soils and a long growing season.
 These aspects provide optimal growing conditions for producing exceptional wines.
 A long growing season of warm days and cool evenings give rise to vibrantly ripened fruit with dynamic flavor profiles.

 The name itself should give away our main reason for producing wines from this region.
 The Central Coast stretches 250 miles along the California coast line from San Francisco County to Santa Barbara County.
 This region complements our winemaking philosophy beautifully; to produce wines from premium vineyard sites strategically located near the cool marine influences.
-We chose this appellation to produce both our inaugural and current vintage Chardonnay.
-When you try our Chardonnay, you’ll understand why we selected the Central Coast.
+We chose this appellation to produce both our Chardonnay and Pinot Noir.
+When you try our these wines, you’ll understand why we selected the Central Coast.